District AI Assistants • Local Knowledge • Practical Implementation

 A career shaped by change

 One of the advantages of a long career in education is perspective.
-I’ve seen schools adapt across multiple eras of technology, and that perspective now shapes the way I think about what is actually worth building.
+Tom has seen schools adapt across multiple eras of technology, and that perspective now shapes the way he thinks about what is actually worth building.

 Early Years